Policy

 Initiatives

-To assist the CBD Secretariat, Parties and the Ad Hoc Technical Expert Group on indicators for the Kunming-Montreal Global Biodiversity Framework (AHTEG) with the development of an indicator that both accurately reflects the nature of HWC and is realistic and feasible for Parties, the IUCN SSC Human-Wildlife Conflict & Coexistence Specialist Group plans to continue convening discussions by organising a number of technical workshops leading up to COP16.
+To assist the CBD Secretariat, Parties and the Ad Hoc Technical Expert Group on indicators for the Kunming-Montreal Global Biodiversity Framework (AHTEG) with the development of an indicator that both accurately reflects the nature of HWC and is realistic and feasible for Parties, the IUCN SSC Human-Wildlife Conflict & Coexistence Specialist Group the IUCN SSC Human-Wildlife Conflict & Coexistence Specialist Group is facilitating the indicator rollout process.
 This process is envisioned to be participatory and inclusive, keeping in mind that the methods underpinning the HWC indicator will likely continue to evolve and become more accurate, refined, and comparable over time.
-The first online workshop was held in June 2022.
-A summary of the discussions can be found here.

 HWC target in CBD Global Biodiversity Framework